-The purpose of the NSTIC Pilots Cooperative Agreement Program is to advance the NSTIC vision, objectives and guiding principles, and tackle barriers that have, to date, impeded the Identity Ecosystem from being fully realized.
-NIST will fund pilot projects that will make something happen that otherwise would not (i.e., the projects will deploy pilots to test or demonstrate new solutions, models and frameworks that either do not exist or are not widely adopted in the marketplace today).
-The NSTIC NPO defines pilots as systems deployed in production environments which include real users conducting real transactions with real data.
-The pilot system may be segregated legally or technically from the operations of a full production system.
+The purpose of the NSTIC Privacy Pilots Cooperative Agreement Program is to advance the NSTIC vision, objectives and guiding principles, and tackle barriers that have, to date, impeded the Identity Ecosystem from being fully realized.
+NIST will fund pilot projects that will make something happen that otherwise would not (i.e., the projects will deploy pilots to test or demonstrate new solutions that either do not exist or are not widely adopted in the marketplace today).
+The NSTIC NPO defines pilots as systems deployed in production environments that include real users conducting real transactions with real data.